-Notice of Assessment - Document issued to both parties detailing the PIAB assessment of compensation.
+Notice of Assessment - Document issued to both parties detailing our assessment of compensation.

-Order to Pay - Document issued by PIAB when an assessment has been accepted by both parties.
+Order to Pay - Document issued by us when an assessment has been accepted by both parties.
 This document has a similar status to a Court Order.

-Authorisation - Document issued by PIAB when an assessment has not been accepted by both parties.
+Authorisation - Document issued by us when an assessment has not been accepted by both parties.
 This document will allow you to take the matter to court if you wish.

-Mediation - The voluntary and confidential process which the Injuries Resolution Board is offering progressively without any added fee for customers.
+Mediation - The voluntary and confidential process which the Injuries Resolution Board is offering without any added fee for customers.